128technology/docs/docs/config_command_guide.md

 A value from a set of predefined names.

 Options:
-network-interface    Use source-nat settings of egress network-interface disabled             Disable source nat for this service
+- network-interface: Use source-nat settings of egress network-interface
+- disabled: Disable source nat for this service

 ## `configure authority service subcategory`